ixdat/ixdat/NEXT_CHANGES.rst

 changed
 -------

-parsers
+readers
 ^^^^^^^

-- An ixdat native parser for Spectro Inlets - Zilien files has been implemented, as a replacement for leveraging the one in the legacy EC_MS project.
+- An ixdat native reader for Spectro Inlets - Zilien files has been implemented, as a replacement for leveraging the one in the legacy EC_MS project.
 While re-implementing it, support was also added for all auxiliary data series like MFC, PC, ion gauge and pirani values